salt-labs/arweave-miner/README.md

 ## Description

-Container image for Arweave mining. ⛏️
+Container image for mining ⛏️ on the Arweave Network.